zhuyiche/zhuyiche.github.io/_pages/about.md

 # 🔥 News
 - *2024.02*: &nbsp;🎉🎉 Two Papers Accepted in ICRA 2024
+- *2024.01*: We release a efficient multi-modal models called LLaVA-Phi, building upon Phi-2 and LLaVA.
 - *2024.01*: &nbsp;🎉🎉 Two Papers Accepted in AAAI 2024
 - *2023.12*: &nbsp;🎉🎉 One Papers Accepted in ICASSP 2024
 - *2023.08*: &nbsp;🎉🎉 One Papers Accepted in ECML/PKDD 2024